ammar01bit/ammar01bit/README.md

-## Hi there, hope you having good time
+d## Hi there, hope you having good time

 <!--
 **ammar01bit/ammar01bit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.